Indra (character)

 Indra (Paras Gavaskar) is a superhero appearing in American comic books published by Marvel Comics.
-Indra attended the Xavier Institute and was a member of Alpha Squadron before its closing.
-He first appeared in New X-Men: Academy X #7.
+Indra attended the Xavier Institute and was a member of the Alpha Squadron before its closing.
+He first appeared in New X-Men #7.
 He became an X-Men trainee in X-Men: Legacy #238.

+Publication history

+Indra first appeared in New X-Men #7 (December 2005), and was created by writers Nunzio DeFilippis and Christina Weir.
+The character appeared in a recurring role in the 2010 series X-Men: Legacy.
+Indra appeared in the 2024 special issue X-Men: The Wedding Special as one of several characters who try to get a wedding gift for Mystique and Destiny.